A scuba mask is often one of the first pieces of equipment divers look to purchase when investing in their own gear.

 Some users also prefer to not have the lens too close to the face as it can add to the feeling of claustrophobia.

-Most divers probably tend to prefer a low volume mask, but as previously mentioned, the most important thing is that the mask fits you well, and that you feel comfortable wearing it.
+Low volume mask designs are very popular, but as previously mentioned, the most important thing is that the mask fits you well and that you feel comfortable wearing it.

 Different Features Found In Scuba Masks

 Single lens masks have just one pane of glass.

 A single lens mask with a frameless design will give you the most optimal view and a wider field of vision than a twin or a multiple lens framed mask.

 This is due a frameless mask sitting closer to your face and also the fact that there is no frame going down the middle of the mask to potentially restrict your view.

 A single lens dive mask whilst excellent for most divers would not be the optimal choice for those wanting prescription lenses fitted in their mask.

 - Fairly low volume & easy to clear